 This vulnerability exists because improper permissions are assigned to a temporary directory that is created during the update process.
 An attacker could exploit this vulnerability by abusing a specific function of the Windows installer process.
 A successful exploit could allow the attacker to execute code with SYSTEM privileges.

 Disclosure Date: February 20, 2020 (last updated October 06, 2023)

 A vulnerability in the High Availability (HA) service of Cisco Smart Software Manager On-Prem could allow an unauthenticated, remote attacker to access a sensitive part of the system with a high-privileged account.
 The vulnerability is due to a system account that has a default and static password and is not under the control of the system administrator.
 An attacker could exploit this vulnerability by using this default account to connect to the affected system.
 A successful exploit could allow the attacker to obtain read and write access to system data, including the configuration of an affected device.
 The attacker would gain access to a sensitive portion of the system, but the attacker would not have full administrative rights to control the device.

-Disclosure Date: October 27, 2021 (last updated October 30, 2021)
+Disclosure Date: August 15, 2018 (last updated October 06, 2023)

 A remote code execution vulnerability exists in Microsoft Exchange software when the software fails to properly handle objects in memory, aka "Microsoft Exchange Memory Corruption Vulnerability."
 This affects Microsoft Exchange Server.